-Note: Douglas Machines Corp.
-Recommends the machine be operated with an automatic detergent dispenser equipped with a visual or audible alarm means to verify chemicals are being dispensed.
+Note: Douglas Machines Corp. recommends the machine be operated with an automatic detergent dispenser equipped with a visual or audible alarm means to verify chemicals are being dispensed.

 2. When loading the machine with bowls, buckets, or any similar type of object, all items should be facing the wash arms.
-This means the open end is facing down.
-Lighter objects such as plastic buckets may need to be weighted down.
-This can be accomplished by using the utensil rack hold down that is supplied with the machine.
+The racks are pitched so that open end of the product should be facing down.
+Use of the "hold down" gate may be necessary for lighter products.

-When loading sheet pans into a machine, you will notice that the sheet pan rack or sheet pan insert is built with angled pan supports.
-You need to load that rack/insert so that the face or open side of the sheet pan is leaning towards the bottom wash hub.
+When loading sheet pans into a sheet pan rack, you will notice that the sheet pan rack is built with angled pan supports.
+Load the rack so that the face or open side of the sheet pan is facing towards the door of the unit.

-If you plan to wash cake pans and have purchased the cake pan rack or insert, you will need to load them in the same manner as the sheet pans, but with more per row.
+If you are planning to wash cake pans and have purchased a cake pan rack, you will need to load the cake pans into the area built on the outside of the rack.
 The cake pans will need to be loaded with the open side of the pan facing out towards the wash arms.
+Some racks are adjustable to accommodate the depth of the cake pan.